radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 ```
 $ midisnoop &
 ```
+Midi messages may also be monitored within the Midi Interface using the 'J' command (see below).

 # Making Midi Connections
 Use 'qjackctl' graph function to view or connect midi outputs to midi inputs.